PAGER: Progressive Attribute-Guided Extendable Robust Image Generation: Comments on Extendability

 \item \textbf{Attribute-guided Face Image Generation.} To generate human face images with certain characteristics (e.g., a certain gender, hair color, etc.) we partition the training data based on the underlying attributes and construct subsets of data (Sec.~\ref{subsec:attributes}).
 Each subset is used to train a different core generator that represents the underlying attributes.
 Examples of such attribute-guided face generation are presented in Figure~\ref{fig:attributes}.
 The feasibility of training \method{} using a subset of training data is a direct result of its robustness to the training dataset size.
 It was empirically evaluated in Fig.~\ref{fig:training}.
 The mean FID score of CelebA-like image generation changes only 6\% when the number of training samples is reduced from 100K to as low as 5K.

 \item \textbf{High-Resolution Image Generation.} \method{} can be easily extended to generate images of higher resolution.
 To achieve this objective, we can have more resolution enhancer and quality booster units in cascade to reach the desired resolution.
-We present several generated CelebA-like samples of $128\times 128$ pixels in Fig.~\ref{fig:highres}.
+We present several generated CelebA-like samples of resolution $128\times 128$ and $256\times 256$ in Fig. \ref{fig:highres}.
+This gives some evidence that the current design of \method{} is extendable to higher resolution generation.
+On the other hand, to generate results comparable with state-of-the-art generative models like ProGAN \cite{karras2017progressive}, StyleGAN \cite{karras2019style, karras2020analyzing, karras2021alias}, VQ-VAE-2 \cite{razavi2019generating} or diffusion-based models \cite{dhariwal2021diffusion, ho2022cascaded}, we need to further optimize our method.
+Further improvement on \method{} could lead to enhanced quality of generated images in higher resolutions.

 \end{itemize}